Substances poisonous to dogs: Household products

 Many cases of pet poisoning in the United States are caused by household products.

 Substances with a pH greater than 7 are considered alkalis.
-Usually exposure causes some level of irritation.
-However, these substances generally have no taste odor which increases the chance of larger amounts being ingested by a dog.
-At high levels of consumption alkalis become a greater danger for dogs.
+Usually, exposure causes some level of irritation.
+However, these substances generally have no taste or odor which increases the chance of larger amounts being ingested by a dog.
+At high levels of consumption, alkalis become a greater danger for dogs.
 Bleach, oven and drain/pipe cleaners, hair relaxers, and lye are examples of alkaline products.

 Ethylene glycol, antifreeze, is extremely toxic to dogs.
 It has a sweet taste and thus dogs will drink it.
-As little as 2 1/2 tablespoons can kill a medium-sized dog in 2-3 days.
+As little as 2 1/2 tablespoons can kill a medium-sized dog in 2–3 days.
 This type of poisoning is often fatal as dog owners do not know their pet has ingested the antifreeze.
 De-icing fluids can also contain ethylene glycol.

-Paraquat is used for weed and grass control.
-It is so toxic that blue dye is added so it is not confused with coffee, a pungent odor is added as a warning and a vomiting agent in case it is ingested.
+Paraquat is used for weeding and grass control.
+It is so toxic that blue dye is added so it is not confused with coffee, a pungent odor is added as a warning, and a vomiting agent in case it is ingested.
 In the US, it can only be used by those with a commercial license for its use.
 It is one of the most commonly used herbicides worldwide.
 Outside of the US, the licensing requirements may not exist.